This site contains no information about the edibility or toxicity of mushrooms.

-Geastrum rufescens, also known as Rosy earthstar, is a globe-shaped pale brown fruitbody that opens on maturity.
-Its outer skin splits into a star shape.
-Inside is a pale grey to grey buff ball, which contains the spores.
-It grows usually clustered in light soil around decaying hardwood stumps, summer to fall.
+Geastrum rufescens, commonly known as the Rosy earthstar, is a globe-shaped fruiting body that is pale brown in colour and opens up as it matures.
+The outer skin of the fruiting body splits into a star shape.
+Inside, there is a pale grey to grey buff ball that houses the spores.
+This species typically grows in clusters in light soil, often found near decaying hardwood stumps, during the summer to fall season.

 on the MushroomExpert.Com Web site.

 The second photo is by Jimmy Craine and licensed under the Creative Commons Attribution 3.0 Unported license.